Course details

 You will be invited to join our Facebook Alumni group so you can share your discoveries with fellow students from around the world.
 You can also share your work live with others on social media using the #schoolofpainting and tagging us @stives painting

-You can watch on demand, as often as you like, for up to 180 days after the start of the course.
+You can watch on demand, as often as you like, for up to 365 days after the purchase date.
 You can watch on a PC, laptop or tablet and if you have chromecast or miracast you could even cast to your SmartTV from your phone.

 Taught by